lawndoc/jaws/jawsVM/README.md

 - Each mode's functionality is equivalent to C language's r+, w+, and a+ modes
 - File path is between { } brackets and popped characters are arranged left-to-right (push characters onto the stack backwards so they are popped in order)

-`[Space][Tab]` (Parameters: IP, Port) Change I/O stream to TCP connection at IP, Port

 `[Tab][Space]` Change I/O to standard in/out

+### Network Connection (IMP: `[Space][LF]`)

+Network connection instructions allow Jaws programs to communicate with other computers over the network.
+Network connection instructions are currently much more high level than other instructions.
+Network instructions are considered to be in the alpha stage of implementation.
+Please read 'Limitations' below for more info.

+`[Space][Tab]` (Parameter: NetworkConnection) Connect to another computer over the network

+`[Space][Space]` Close network connection

+`[Tab][Tab]` Read heap address and then size from the stack, and then send data to existing network connection

+`[Tab][Space` Read heap address and then size from the stack, and then receive data from existing network connection

 ### Command Parameters

 Each parameter type is fixed-length.

+**Number**

 A binary number pushed onto the stack is either 32 bits (int) or 8 bits (char).
 At runtime, the type of data pushed onto the stack depends on the size of the parameter.
 Type checking is done at upon I/O Action, where the data involved is explicitly declared by the language.

+**Label**

 Label parameters are 16 bits long, leaving room for 65,536 different labels.

+**NetworkConnection**

 Network connection parameters are 64 bits long -- 32 bits to specify the IP address, followed by 16 bits to specify the port number, followed by 16 bits to specify control parameters (tcp/udp, etc.).
+Currently, only tcp client is supported with control parameter 0x01.

+## Limitations

+Currently, the network connection instructions are in alpha phase and have not undergone rigorous debugging or use case testing.
+Major changes to networking instructions may occur at any time.
+Suggestions for implementation from experienced compiler engineers would be welcomed.
+If this applies to you, please open an issue to begin discussion.

+Another limitation: currently, there can only be one file open and one network connection open at a time.
+This will be changed in a future version to allow any number of files or network connections.